Majayjay: Festivals

-Majayjay Day is celebrated every year on October 2 as part of the celebration of the founding anniversary of the town.
-It brags off-farm and agricultural products produced primarily from the 40 barangays composing it.
-This day has been given a new life and breathing in its new brand name AniLinang Festival.
-The 1st AniLinang Festival was held on October 2, 2016, as an initiative of the local government to promote the town's laid-back, and peaceful way of life seen in its agricultural produce as well as in its indigenous cuisines.
+Majayjay Day is celebrated every year on October 2 as part of the celebration of the town's founding anniversary.
+It features off-farm and agricultural products produced primarily from the town's 40 barangays.
+In 2016, this day was revamped as the AniLinang Festival, with the first such festival under this name held on October 2 that year as an initiative of the local government to promote the town's laid-back and peaceful way of life reflected in its agricultural produce and indigenous cuisines.

-SaGreMa Festival (San Gregorio Magno Majayjay), is a parochial festivity celebrated on September 3, the day when Saint Gregory, the town's patron saint, became a pope, and March 12, the day he died.
-In the festival, Majayjayenos honor the saint for the fortunes of their town.
+SaGreMa Festival (from the syllabic abbreviation of San Gregorio Magno Majayjay) is a parochial festivity celebrated on September 3, the day when Saint Gregory, the town's patron saint, became a pope, and March 12, the day he died.
+In the festival, Majayjayeños honor the saint for the fortunes of their town.